enszrlu/selfquiz/README.md

 - Filter questions by type, date created
 - Disable questions so they don't appear on random quizes.
 - Statistics that shows user's quiz result histories.
+- Add friends and create common questions bank.
+- Share quizes with a specific user or a friend

 ### How to launch application
 1. Clone the code: https://github.com/enszrlu/selfquiz.git